WILLIAM DULUC – AVCK

-The date of cancellation is the date of receipt by the Lessor of the Customer’s request.
+The date of cancellation is the date of receipt by the Company of the Customer’s request.

-Article 15.2 Termination of the contract by the Lessor
+Article 15.2 Cancellation of the contract by the Company

-The Lessor has the option of terminating the contract at any time, before the start of the service.
-A report or credit will be offered to the Customer.
-In case of refusal, the Customer will be reimbursed.
+The Company may cancel the contract at any time before the start of the service.
+Postponement or a credit note will be offered to the Customer.
+In the event of refusal, the Customer will be reimbursed.

-The Customer may not claim any additional compensation when the cancellation results from an impossibility of carrying out the service under optimal safety conditions (unfavorable weather conditions for example) or in the event of the occurrence of a case of force majeure.
+The Customer may not claim any additional compensation if the cancellation is due to the impossibility of carrying out the service under optimal safety conditions (e.g. adverse weather conditions) or in the event of force majeure.

-The Lessor reserves the right to cancel the reservation when the navigation safety conditions are not guaranteed.
-This results in the following 3 cases of force majeure;
+The Company reserves the right to cancel the reservation when the navigation safety conditions are not guaranteed.
+This results in the following 3 cases of force majeure:

 • If the reserved service takes place within the time slot of a “France weather alert”, Orange weather vigilance for violent storms.
 Consult beforehand:

 • Water level of the Vézère too high following heavy rainfall.
 Contact us and consult Vigicrue-Montignac (all public: less than 80cm, with experience between 1m and 80cm):